friendofdog/se-docs/python/testing/index.md

 The Single Responsibility Principle states that there should only be one reason why a method would need to be changed.
 If a method both evaluates and prints a report, for example, it would have two reasons to change and would violate the SRP.

 Inversion of Control is the separation of decision-making code from action code.
 If a method makes too many assumptions about some internal functionality or evaluation, that assumptive code should be separated according to IoC.

+Test interfaces, not implementation.
+Testing implementation would be, for example, testing a private class method.
+The problem is that the private method alone is not indicative of the way the class works.
+Someone could re-work the class with no regard for the private method and the test would still pass.
+Testing interface would be instead testing the class, or a part of the class, which relies on the private method.

 Unit test design
 ----------------